kbatseli/STEROID/README.md

 Symmetric Tensor Eigen-Rank-One Iterative Decomposition (STEROID)
 -----------------------------------------------------------------

 The Symmetric Tensor Eigen-Rank-One Iterative Decomposition (STEROID) decomposes an arbitrary symmetric tensor A into a real linear combination of unit-norm symmetric rank-1 terms.
+Sparse symmetric tensors are also supported.

 1. Functions
 ------------

 * [V,d,lambdas,e,tail]=steroid(A) or [V,d,lambdas,e,tail]=steroid(A,method)

-Use this function to compute the STEROID of a symmetric tensor A.
+Use this function to compute the STEROID of a symmetric tensor A. The least-squares problem W*d=vec(A) is solved according to the given 'method' input argument.

+* [V,d,lambdas,e,tail]=steroids(polyA,R)

+Use this function to compute the STEROID of a sparse symmetric tensor A, where A is represented as a homogeneous polynomial.
+This method can be highly advantageous in terms of required memory and time complexity for very sparse tensors of high dimension.
+Instead of the full eigenvalue decomposition, only R terms corresponding with the highest eigenvalues are computed.
+The least-squares problem W*d=vec(A) is always solved using the W^T*W method.

 * A=randsymten(d,n)